-During the Kelpies tour we had about 1.5 hours to walk around those magnificent creatures, take photos from all angles and learn more about their construction in the Kelpies visitor centre.
+During the Kelpies tour we had about plenty of time to walk around those magnificent creatures, take photos from all angles and learn more about their construction in the Kelpies visitor centre.
 There is a coffee stand outside the centre, but also wee cafe by the boats behind the Kelpies.

 Why go with Rabbie’s?